P-p-H-d/mlib/README.md

 ##### bool name\_last\_p(name\_it\_t it)

 Return true if the iterator references the last element of the array, or doesn't reference a valid element.

 ##### bool name\_it\_equal\_p(const name\_it\_t it1, const name\_it\_t it2)

-Return true if both iterators point to the same element.
+Return true if both iterators reference the same element.

 ##### void name\_next(name\_it\_t it)